gesistsa/rio/README.md

 ## Overview

-The aim of **rio** is to make data file I/O in R as easy as possible by implementing four simple functions in Swiss-army knife style:
+The aim of **rio** is to make data file I/O in R as easy as possible by implementing two main functions in Swiss-army knife style:

   - `import()` provides a painless data import experience by automatically choosing the appropriate import/read function based on